 Daily elk seminars explain the elk breeding season, or "rut," and describe elk biology and management.
 Representatives from the Rocky Mountain Raptor Program will display on a gloved hand some of their magnificent rescued birds.
 It's amazing to see these majestic birds close up.

-On Sunday, amateurs and professionals compete to see who can sound most like an elk bugling at the Elk Bugling Contest.
-Entrants can use a diaphragm, a horn or just vocal chords.
+On Sunday from 1-3pm, amateurs and professionals compete to see who can sound most like an elk bugling at the Elk Bugling Contest.
+Interested participants can read the rules and regulations and fill out the registration form here.